- Undergraduate Program

 In addition to attending group meetings, meeting with faculty, and attending evening faculty talks, at any time during the term (even before a professor's research talk), students are encouraged to visit labs to meet informally with graduate students and post-doctoral researchers.
 In the “General Information” section of the graduate guide, there is a list of graduate students in many of the research groups who are available to serve as contacts to facilitate visits to their laboratories and to answer questions.
 The Faculty Research Talk schedule also includes several opportunities to meet with members of our student organizations and to ask questions about the research group selection process.

 Submitting your Research Group Selection Form

-All graduate students submitting lists on October 31, 2016 will be notified of their research group assignments during the week of November 7, 2016 by Professor Field, Chair of the Graduate Committee.
-No student will receive an assignment to a research group prior to notification from Professor Field.
+All graduate students submitting lists on November 5, 2018 will be notified of their research group assignments during the week of November 12, 2018.
+No student will receive an assignment to a research group prior to notification from the Department.

 Some students do not get their first choice of research laboratory.
 While a disappointment at first, we have found that the second or even third choice of a student almost invariably works out for the student in the long run.
 Students should go into the search process for a laboratory with an open mind and with the knowledge that we have a great faculty and there are more than one faculty members who can serve as your mentor.

 Occasionally, a student may wish to change his or her advisor.
 Each of these situations is different and students should consult with both Professor Field and Jennifer Weisman.